ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 {: #provisioning-parameters-api}
 {: api}

 * `backup_id`- A CRN of a backup resource to restore from.
-The backup must be created by a database deployment with the same service ID.
-The backup is loaded after provisioning and the new deployment starts up that uses that data.
+The backup must be created by a database instance with the same service ID.
+The backup is loaded after provisioning and the new instance starts up that uses that data.
 A backup CRN is in the format `crn:v1:<...>:backup:<uuid>`.
 If omitted, the database is provisioned empty.
 * `version` - The version of the database to be provisioned.
 If omitted, the database is created with the most recent major and minor version.
 * `disk_encryption_key_crn` - The CRN of a KMS key (for example, [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started) or [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about)), which is then used for disk encryption.
 A KMS key CRN is in the format `crn:v1:<...>:key:<id>`.
 * `backup_encryption_key_crn` - The CRN of a KMS key (for example, [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started) or [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about)), which is then used for backup encryption.
 A KMS key CRN is in the format `crn:v1:<...>:key:<id>`.